 Behaviour:

-If an Operation with the same Name is already published, it updates the “Description” and “View” of the previous publication and it returns the same IPublishOperation of the previously published Operation;
+If an Operation with the same Name is already published, it updates the “Description” and “View” of the previous publication, clears all published Parameters for the Operation, and returns the same IPublishOperation of the previously published Operation;

 If an Operation with the same Name is not published, it creates a new IPublishOperation instance and returns it.

+If the component that publishes the Operation does not implement IDynamicInvocation, it throws a NoDynamicInvocation exception as per NoDynamicInvocation.h in [SMP_FILES].

 1 The returned IPublishOperation interface allows callers of PublishOperation to publish parameters and return value of the operation.

 2 See clause 5.2.12.2 for details on how to publish a complete operation including its parameters.